danielcieslinski/tmath/axiomatizing-concept/axiomatizing-concept.md

 __Example: Syntax errors__

 So I thought it's pretty problematic, because the idea of formality doesn't relate anything sensible anymore.
-And then I reminded, myself about my black magick and casted another `semi-abstract distance metric`, which this time happens to produce, all the distance metrics, perfectly intuitively describe, all the properties, of the mentioned system, as by creating a gradient and its' mapping, with annotated relevance metric , producing interpretable system state-transition matrix, from which all information, considered relevant, can be directly read.
+And then I reminded, myself about my black magick and casted another `semi-abstract distance metric`, which this time happens to produce, all the distance metrics, which perfectly  describe, all properties, of the mentioned system, as if by creating a gradient and corresponding mapping, to the annotated relevance metric which is producing interpretable  state-transition matrix, from which all information, considered relevant, can be directly interpreted.

 This is the last, time such bullshit has to be written.
 Frameworks presented here, are capable of representing, all mathematical ideas,